 Borrowing costs incurred include interest on loans held by Council.
-Borrowing costs form 0.2% of the total expenditure incurred by Council.
+Borrowing costs form 0.5% of the total expenditure incurred by Council.
 Borrowing cost projections are based on current loans, including the loan facility for the investment property at 828 Pacific Highway, Gordon.
 The LTFP reflects additional borrowings of:

-- refurbishment of the Council administration building and investment property of \$1 million reflected in 2020/21. - new loan of \$13.5 million reflected in 2021/22 to 2030/31 to fund Council's contribution to the joint project with the Department of Education, to build a joint use indoor sports centre at St Ives High School.
+- new loan of \$22 million reflected in 2022/23 to 2024/25 to fund the Marian Street Theatre upgrade; - new loan of \$17.3 million reflected in 2021/22 to 2030/32 to fund Council's contribution to the joint project with the Department of Education, to build a joint use indoor sports centre at St Ives High School.